ZmFpc2Fs/ZmFpc2Fs.github.io/content/2018-06-20-eigen-introduction-part1.md

 title: Matrix Manipulations in C++ using Eigen Library
-description: A quick start guide to work with matrices and linear algebra operations in C++ using Eigen library.
+description: A quick start guide for working with matrices and linear algebra operations in C++ using the Eigen library.
+The Eigen is a fast and highly optimized library.
+The use of expression templates allow it to intelligently remove temporary variables avoiding unnecessary copy.
+The explicit vectorization greatly speed-up certain numeric operation on a variety of platforms.
 date: 2018-06-20 07:00 PM
 tags: eigen, C++
 cover_image: /images/eigen_introduciton_part1/the_matrix.jpg

-[Eigen](eigen.tuxfamily.org) is an open source C++ library optimized for handling linear algebra operations such as matrix and vector manipulation and solving linear algebra problems.
-Eigen is highly optimized because of its support for vectorized instructions and avoidance of temporary variables when solving expressions because of its use of [C++ expression templates](https://en.wikipedia.org/wiki/Expression_templates).
-The library is very similar in function to popular Python's [Numpy](http://www.numpy.org/).
+[Eigen](eigen.tuxfamily.org){:target="_blank"} is an open source C++ library optimized for handling numeric operations such as addition, subtraction, multiplication etc of matrices and arrays along with solving linear algebra equations.
+Eigen is feature rich and highly optimized.
+It offers explicit vectorized instruction for multiple platforms.
+The use of [C++ expression templates](https://en.wikipedia.org/wiki/Expression_templates){:target="_blank"} allows it to intelligently  avoid temporary variables and enable lazy evaluation.
+The library is very similar in function to popular Python's [Numpy](http://www.numpy.org/){:target="_blank"}.

-Although, the syntax can be a bit tricky at first, but for numeric code, you can gain huge productivity boost by eliminating the need to write explicit for-loops for manipulating matrix data.
-Additionally, you can benefit from its parallel support to speedup certain operations.
+Although, the syntax can be a bit tricky at first, but for numeric code, you can gain huge productivity boost by eliminating the need to write explicit for-loops for manipulating matrix or numeric array data.
+Additionally, you can benefit from its parallel support to speed-up certain operations.

 Here is a quick guide to get you started.